-The National Conference on Child Abuse and Neglect is unique for its scope and the deep diversity of its participants, which include professionals, researchers, policy makers, parents, and volunteers representing a wide variety of disciplines.
-It provides a unique opportunity for those who are committed to achieving better outcomes for children, youth, and families to come together, learn from and support each other, take in new knowledge, build new understanding, and re-energize for the always-changing and challenging work ahead.
-We anticipate that more than 2,000 in-person and virtual attendees will participate in the 21st NCCAN from across the United States, its territories, and around the world.
+The National Conference on Child Abuse and Neglect is known for its inclusive scope and ability to attract participants, which includes field professionals, researchers, policy makers, parents, youth with lived experience, volunteers representing a wide variety of disciplines, and community-based providers.
+It provides a unique opportunity for those who are committed to achieving better outcomes for children, youth, and families to come together, gain new knowledge, connect with peers, build shared understanding, and inspire each other’s continued dedication to children and families.